e1kable/two-axis-rotation-table/README.md

 Welcome to the Two-Axis Rotation Table project!
 This open-source project focuses on the development of a versatile rotation system, featuring azimuth and elevation axes.
 The table is driven by two powerful NEMA-17 motors, providing precise control and flexibility for various applications.
 ![Two-Axis Rotation Table](docs/media/two-axis-rotation-stage.png)
-Other names: Rotational Actuator, Pan-and-Tilt Rotational Stage, Elevation-Azimuth Positioner
+Other names: Rotational Actuator, Pan-and-Tilt Rotational Stage, Elevation-Azimuth Positioner.

 ## Key Features